10 Best Walks in Whitianga© NZPocketGuide.com

 NZPocketGuide.com© NZPocketGuide.com

 Discover the wildlife of Matarangi at this wetlands walk.
-The walk starting behind Rings Beach steadily climbs up the hills to a couple of lookouts over Matarangi Beach and alongside important habitat for wetland birds.
+The Rings Beach Loop Track, starting behind Rings Beach, steadily climbs up the hills to a couple of lookouts over Matarangi Beach and alongside an important habitat for wetland birds.

 Get another fix of kauri on the Whenuakite Kauri Loop.
-Park at the Whenuakite car park and walk down to the Manuka Stream Bridge where the loop walk begins.
-The walk has some hills to climb through regenerative kauri forest, also offering great views over the forest before returning back to the car park.
+Park at the Whenuakite car park and walk down to the Manuka Stream Bridge, where the loop walk begins.
+The walk has some hills to climb through regenerative kauri forest, and it also offers great views over the forest before returning to the car park.

 Location: State Highway 25 between Whenuakite and Tairua.
-28km from Whitianga.
+28 km (17 mi) from Whitianga.

 NZPocketGuide.com© NZPocketGuide.com